This page reports on carbon taxes that have been enacted or proposed around the world, including in:

 Sweden’s carbon tax history and current status were summarized intelligently in a 2013 blog post by “realmelo,” who appears to be a graduate student in economics in British Columbia.
 Click here for her/his useful, brief report.

-(Note: See comment at top of page on the UVm Law School book, The Reality Of Carbon Taxes In The 21st Century.)
+(Note: See comment at bottom of page on the UVm Law School book, The Reality Of Carbon Taxes In The 21st Century.)

 Finland enacted a carbon tax in 1990, the first country to do so.
 While originally based only on carbon content, it was subsequently changed to a combination carbon/energy tax (U.S. EPA National Center for Environmental Economics).
 The current tax is €18.05 per tonne of CO2 (€66.2 per tonne of carbon) or $24.39 per tonne of CO2 ($89.39 per tonne of carbon) in U.S. dollars (using the August 17, 2007 exchange rate of USD 1.00= Euro 0.7405).
 Current taxes are summarized in a Ministry of the Environment fact sheet Environmentally Related Energy Taxation in Finland.